Governance

 2.Hazard risk

-• Risk related to information security breach (BCP to respond)
+• Risk related to information security breach (BCP to respond) Important information:

-Important information: Customer information, employee information, drawings, intellectual property information, design/manufacturing technology information, financial information
+Customer information, employee information, drawings, intellectual property information, design/manufacturing technology information, financial information

-• Risks linked to Headquarters functions and plants
+• Risks linked to Headquarters functions and plants (BCP to respond)

 • Country risk involved in overseas business